Page contents

 - Dubrovnik is 3.5 hours south

-Fly: The closest airport to Sibenik is Split airport, which is located 56 kilometers away.
+Fly: The closest airport to Sibenik is Split Airport, which is located 56 kilometers away.
 You can also find cheaper flights to Zadar Airport – which is 80 kilometers away.
-Once a the airport, your best option for getting to Sibenik is to rent a car and drive or hire a private transfer.
+Once at the airport, your best option for getting to Sibenik is renting a car and driving or hiring a private transfer.

 Bus: Intercity buses are very accessible in Croatia.
 Wherever you are in the country, you’ll be able to reach Sibenik by bus.

-Did we miss your fave spot in Šibenik?
+Did we miss your favorite spot in Šibenik?
 If so, what other things to do in Šibenik would you suggest to anyone going there?

 I’m really hopeful that I can visit Croatia in the very near future.
 Very happy to have stumbled onto your website.
 Sibenik looks like a truly awesome place and yet another reason Croatia will likely explode with tourism in the near future.
 Thanks for sharing this and for giving me another reason to go!